bluesky/tiled/docs/source/getting-started/10-minutes-to-tiled.md

 So far we've been pulling data from Tiled on demand.
 Streaming flips this
-around: Tiled pushes data to us as soon as it is written, which is useful when monitoring a live experiment or instrument.
-The example below sets up callbacks that fire when a new entry is created and when new data arrives.
+around: Tiled pushes data to us as soon as it is written, which is useful when monitoring a live experiment or an instrument.
+The example below sets up callbacks that fire when a new entry is created in the Tiled catalog and when new data arrives.

 ```{code-cell} ipython3
 # Collect references to active subscriptions.
 Otherwise, Python may